 - Maintain the wildflower meadow by mowing it once a year.
 Reseed when necessary and provide irrigation during hot summer months.

-- Some common wildflowers to try: African daisy, bachelor’s button, black-eyed susans, cosmos, indian blanket, and purple coneflower
+- Some popular wildflowers to try: African daisy, bachelor’s button, black-eyed susans, cosmos, Indian blanket, and purple coneflower.

 The initial preparation will take some time and effort, but in the long run, it will be well worth it!
 Not only will you be helping the environment, you will have more time and resources to spend on the things that you truly enjoy!
 Besides, who wants to spend their weekends mowing the lawn?